An isomorphic request, server side

 The following screenshot summarizes the above interactions by comparing them side by side:

 Notice how the network activity log varies from one to another.
-For the one in the left we entered https://www.lullabot.com/articles/importing-huge-databases-faster in the address field of our browser and hit Enter; while in the other instance we clicked on the article listed at https://www.lullabot.com/articles.
+For the one on the left, we entered https://www.lullabot.com/articles/importing-huge-databases-faster in the address field of our browser and hit Enter; while in the other instance we clicked on the article listed at https://www.lullabot.com/articles.
 The end result is identical for the user, but using the server-side method (which is the common way of doing things today) took 40x as long for the basic page load, as using client-side processing.

 Benefits of going isomorphic